edjubuh/ose/ReadMe.md

 *For compactness, main.h and API.h have been excluded from the printed documentation for compactness.
 Below is a copy of the PROS License:*

-Copyright &copy 2011-2014, Purdue University ACM SIG BOTS.
+Copyright (c) 2011-2014, Purdue University ACM SIG BOTS.
 All rights reserved.

 Redistribution and use in source and binary forms, with or without